Departments of the Central Committee of the Socialist Unity Party of Germany: Economic departments

+Despite the increasing number of economic departments, throughout the GDR's history, almost all of them continued to be under the auspices of a single Central Committee Secretary, Günter Mittag for all but three years from 1962 to 1989.
+Exceptions include the Agriculture Department and, since 1961, the Trade, Supply and Foreign Trade Department.
+The economic departments occupied the entire fourth floor of the Central Committee building and had a total of 270 political and 50 technical employees.

+Especially during Mittag's second term in the late 1970s and the 1980s, the economic departments' authority in relation to their respective economic ministry grew greatly.
+Whereas previously, departments were officially only responsible for directing the party organizations in their respective fields, the department heads now acted as superiors to their ministers, directing them around, some in the same aggressive manner as Mittag.

 Basic Industries

 The Basic Industries Department (Abteilung Grundstoffindustrie) was primarily responsible for the parts of the GDR's economy that had to provide important inputs for intermediate and final production, including ore mining, raw materials, fuel and energy, additionally overseeing the core areas of the chemical industry and water management.

 The department originated in the Economic Policy Department, created in 1946, where it was formally organized as heavy industry sector from November 1951 to January 1953, when it was established as an independent department.
 The department was initially created as Metallurgy, Mining, Chemistry and Energy Department, short "Basic Industries Department".